rossetti/KSLBook/docs/06-Chapter6.md

 <p class="caption">(\#fig:Ch5ProcessModelOverview)Overview of the ProcessModel Class</p>
 </div>

-As noted in Figure \@ref(fig:Ch5ProcessModelOverview) a `ProcessModel` can activate KSL processes, can start entity process sequences, can dispose of entities, and can perform some after replication cleanup.
+As noted in Figure \@ref(fig:Ch5ProcessModelOverview) a `ProcessModel` can activate KSL processes, can start entity process sequences, can dispose of entities, and will perform some after replication cleanup.
 One of the activities that a process model must perform is to terminate any processes that are still suspended after the replication is completed.
 In addition, it ensures that no entity terminates its process while still having allocations to a resource.
-Thus, a `ProcessModel` is needed to manage the entities and processes that it represents.
+Thus, a `ProcessModel` is needed to manage the entities and processes that it manages.
 This is why in the pharmacy code example, the pharmacy model is a subclass of `ProcessModel.`

 ```kt
 class DriveThroughPharmacy(